 If you're struggling to find your first TEFL job, why not consider a TEFL internship?
-It can be a great way into TEFL for 18-20 year olds as there are less restrictions on age plus you'll have loads of support as you start your TEFL adventure.
+It can be a great way into TEFL, as there are less restrictions on age or level of education plus you'll have loads of support as you start your TEFL adventure.